-Stage 3 - Medicare Beneficiary Database Edits (Slides 13-16)
+Stage 3 - Eligibility Edits (Slides 13)

-The next stage of editing cross-checks the appropriate fields against the MBD.
-The MBD serves as a centralized database that communicates with other systems.
-The MBD can be used to view and manage beneficiary information.
-For risk adjustment purposes, MBD is the authoritative source of beneficiary information, and supports managed care enrollments and payments to MA organizations.
+The next stage of editing cross-checks the appropriate fields against the common tables in MBD and MARx.
+MA organizations may access MBD through the common user interface, Medicare Advantage & Part D Inquiry System.
+For risk adjustment purposes, these common tables are the authoritative source of beneficiary information, and supports managed care enrollments to MA organizations.

 In this editing stage, the HIC number, date of birth, and Medicare entitlement are checked.
 For example, in Stage 1 editing, the system ensured that a valid HIC number was present in field 5 of the CCC record.
-In Stage 3 editing, the system makes certain that the HIC number exists on the MBD.
+In Stage 3 editing, the system makes certain that the HIC number exists on the common tables.